hpi-schul-cloud/schulcloud-server/apps/server/doc/logging.md

 # Logging

 For logging use the Logger, exported by the logger module.
 It encapsulates a [Winston](https://github.com/winstonjs/winston) logger.
-Its injection scope is transient, so you can set a context when you inject it.
+Its [injection scope](https://docs.nestjs.com/fundamentals/injection-scopes) is transient, so you can set a context when you inject it.

-For better privacy protection and searchability of logs, the logger cannot log arbitrary strings but only so called loggables.
-If you want to log something you have to use or create a loggable that implements the Loggable interface.
+For better privacy protection and searchability of logs, the logger cannot log arbitrary strings but only so called __loggables__.
+If you want to log something you have to use or create a loggable that implements the `Loggable` interface.

 The message should be fixed in each loggable.
-If you want to log further data, put in the data field of the LogMessage, like in the example below.
+If you want to log further data, put in the data field of the `LogMessage`, like in the example below.

 ```TypeScript
 export class YourLoggable implements Loggable {